-Sunrise Credit Union supports over 400 local organizations each year through sponsorships exceeding approximately \$1.8 million to date and demonstrates its deep commitment to building strong communities through its employee volunteerism mandate.
+Since 2008, Sunrise Credit Union has contributed more than \$2.8 million toward community donations, sponsorships, and scholarships.
+These philanthropic efforts demonstrate Sunrise Credit Union's deep commitment to building strong communities through its employee volunteerism mandate.

 Not only do Sunrise employees participate in community activities as part of their paid work, but they also represent the Credit Union during their unpaid time off.
-Since 2008, Sunrise Credit Union staff has volunteered approximately over 78,000 hours in support of local organizations to increase the vibrancy of the communities it serves.
-Many of these volunteer positions are leadership roles where staff serves on boards and committees, helping provide financial and management expertise for various sectors, including sports leagues and service organizations to charitable foundations and schools.
+Since 2008, Sunrise Credit Union staff has volunteered over 93,000 hours in support of local organizations to increase the vibrancy of the communities it serves.

+Many of these volunteer positions are in leadership roles, where staff serves on boards and committees.
+As part of this leadership, our team provides financial and management expertise for sports leagues, service organizations, charitable foundations, and schools.
+Sunrise staff volunteer with over 400 different groups and organizations each year.